Pyrrus/array-and-loop/README.md

 ## Description

 This page uses input to find what number to get the a ping, a pong or both.
+Also, set both user interface and business logic in the my JavaScript.

 ## User interface & business logic